NotCompsky/bpcs/doc/bpcs.1.md

 ## CRITICAL BUGS

-Tests show that one conjugation grid out of thousands is not set, leading to a run of 63 grids of 8 bytes which are not conjugated on extraction.
+Error when writing conjugation grid if a vessel image's last set of 64 complex grids only contains one grid.

 ## SECONDARY BUGS